How to Increase Estrogen in Females

 - Bone strength

-- Numerous factors can affect how much oestrogen we produce.
+- Numerous factors can affect how much estrogen we produce.
 Some people may need treatments like hormone replacement therapy to manage these consequences.

-The natural actions of oestrogen may be supported by phytoestrogens found in the diet.
+The natural actions of estrogen may be supported by phytoestrogens found in the diet.

-Phytoestrogens, often known as dietary oestrogen, are naturally occurring plant substances that share estrogen’s chemical makeup.
-They assist your body in adapting to an oestrogen deficit by hormonally simulating the effects of oestrogen.
-Many foods high in phytoestrogen and oestrogen can support keeping your body’s required levels of this naturally occurring hormone stable.
+Phytoestrogens, often known as dietary estrogen, are naturally occurring plant substances that share estrogen’s chemical makeup.
+They assist your body in adapting to an estrogen deficit by hormonally simulating the effects of estrogen.
+Many foods high in phytoestrogen and estrogen can support keeping your body’s required levels of this naturally occurring hormone stable.
 Here are a few of the most potent.

-- Soybeans Soybeans are rich in many vitamins, minerals, and proteins and are one of the best foods for boosting oestrogen.
+- Soybeans: Soybeans are rich in many vitamins, minerals, and proteins and are one of the best foods for boosting estrogen.
 In addition, they contain a lot of isoflavones, a class of phytoestrogens associated with several health advantages.
-You can enhance your body’s oestrogen levels by consuming soy products, including tofu, edamame, tempeh, soy yoghurt, and soymilk.
+You can enhance your body’s estrogen levels by consuming soy products, including tofu, edamame, tempeh, soy yogurt, and soymilk.
 A higher soy intake is associated with a lower risk of breast cancer-related death, per a study.

-- Nuts One of the best meals for raising oestrogen levels in the body is nuts, such as peanuts, walnuts, cashews, almonds, and pistachios.
+- Nuts: One of the best meals for raising estrogen levels in the body is nuts, such as peanuts, walnuts, cashews, almonds, and pistachios.
 They provide a wealth of vitamins and minerals as well, providing a variety of health advantages.
 In addition, they are simple to incorporate into your diet.
-However, due to the high quantity of calories and fats, they contain.
+However, due to the high quantity of calories and fats they contain.

 Endocrinologists